Today’s tutorial will cover some other features of creating collection notes and we’re going to do this using the sacrament prayers.

 Also, note this doesn’t appear to be referencing the Holy Ghost in these covenants.
 “His” spirit is referencing Jesus Christ.
 The phrase “Spirit of Christ” is mentioned 5 times in scripture and studying them may help reveal another idea for what’s happening in these prayers.

 Finally, what covenant are we renewing when we partake of the sacrament?
 For many years we have heard it is the baptismal covenant.
-I found this quote online by Elder Neil L. Anderson from “Witnessing to Live the Commandments,” General Conference Leadership Training on the Sabbath Day Observance at Church (April 2015).
+I found this quote from Elder Neil L. Anderson in an article online by Ugo Perego.
+He cites it in footnote 45 from “Witnessing to Live the Commandments,” General Conference Leadership Training on the Sabbath Day Observance at Church (April 2015).

 The title “renewing our baptismal covenants” is not found in the scriptures.
 It’s not inappropriate.
 Many of you have used it in talks; we have used it in talks.
 But it is not something that is used in the scriptures, and it can’t be the keynote of what we say about the sacrament. … The sacrament is a beautiful time to not just renew our baptismal covenant, but to commit to Him to renew all our covenants, all our promises, and to approach Him in a spiritual power that we did not have previously as we move forward.